akfmdl/terraform-tutorials/2-create-s3-bucket-for-tfstate/README.md

-# Use s3 bucket for tfstate
+# Create s3 bucket for tfstate

 ## Prerequisites
 In this section, we will use s3 bucket to store terraform state.
 So, you need to have an AWS account and create an s3 bucket.